wmjordan/Codist/README.md

      ![Navigation Bar Fields](doc/navigation-bar-context-menu.png)

+     From version 5.1 on, the right click menu includes symbol analysis commands.

    3. Clicking on a **Member node** will select the whole member.
 If you have the _Smart Bar_ feature on and let it appear when selection is changed, _Smart Bar_ will be displayed and let you perform actions onto the member.

       ![Navigation Bar Select](doc/navigation-bar-select.png)